Atlassian Cloud OAuth Single Sign-On (SSO) with Salesforce

 - After copying the callback URL, login to your SalesForce account.

-- Switch to the SalesForce Classic mode from profile menu, and then go to the Setup page.
+- Switch to the SalesForce Classic mode from the profile menu, and then go to the Setup page.

 - Scroll down and click on the New button under Connected apps.

 - You will be taken to the application settings page.
-Enter the required details such as Connected App Name, API Name and Contact Email.
+Enter the required details such as Connected App Name, API Name, and Contact Email.

 - Check the Enable OAuth Settings checkbox under API(Enable OAuth Settings) section and you will be shown more options to configure.